chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha_external_postgresql.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-.. warning:: This is about an upcoming feature in |chef server| 12.2.

 The following diagram highlights the specific changes that occur when |postgresql| is configured and managed independently of the |chef server| configuration.